-16 Injuries resulting in complete loss of sight of both eyes, loss of two limbs at or above the ankle or wrist, permanent complete paralysis of two limbs, brain injury resulting in incurable imbecility, insanity or other irreversible conditions, and such other cases as may be determined by the System.
+&lt;sup>21 Injuries resulting in complete loss of sight of both eyes, loss of two limbs at or above the ankle or wrist, permanent complete paralysis of two limbs, brain injury resulting in incurable imbecility, insanity or other irreversible conditions, and such other cases as may be determined by the System.

-17 Injuries resulting in complete and permanent loss of the use of any finger, toe, arm, hand, foot, leg, set at P165) for each day of TTD.
-However, the duration must not exceed 120 days, but may be extended to a maximum of 240 days for intensive cases.
+&lt;sup>22 Injuries resulting in complete and permanent loss of the use of any finger, toe, arm, hand, foot, leg, ear, sight of one eye, hearing of one ear, or such other cases as may be determined by the GSIS.

-18 Also called sickness income benefit.
+&lt;sup>23 Also called sickness income benefit.

-Death.
-If a member was in the service at the time of death and has rendered at least three years of service, the primary beneficiaries are entitled to: (i) 50% of the BMP; (ii) dependent children's pension for each dependent child but not exceeding 50% of the BMP, as long as they are qualified; and (iii) lump-sum payment equal to 100% of the AMC for each year the member has paid contributions but not less than P12,000.
+of the BMP, as long as they are qualified; and (iii) lump-sum payment equal to 100% of the AMC for each year the member has paid contributions but not less than P12,000.